 So, What’s Méthode Traditionnelle?

-According to the official website, “Méthode Traditionnelle is designed to refer to spontaneously fermented beers made in accordance with the traditional method, but outside the traditional region.”
-The goal has always been to 1) Provide stylistic terminology for non-Belgian brewers making beer in accordance with the traditional method of producing G(u)euze; and 2) Achieve this first goal in a manner that is respectful of and acceptable to the traditional producers in Belgium.
+According to the Funk Factory blog, “Méthode Traditionnelle is designed to refer to spontaneously fermented beers made following the traditional method, but outside the traditional region.”
+The goal has always been to 1) Provide stylistic terminology for non-Belgian brewers making beer in accordance with the traditional method of producing G(u)euze; 2) Achieve this first goal in a manner that is respectful of and acceptable to the traditional producers in Belgium.

-While Funk has adopted Méthode Traditionnelle when referencing his lambics, other American brewers have made a conscious decision to avoid using the term lambic at all.
+While Funk adopted Méthode Traditionnelle when referencing his lambics, other American brewers consciously avoided using the term lambic.

-In many ways, we actually have Allagash to thank for pioneering the style here in America.
-Back in 2007, no one in the U.S. was making lambic-style beers.
-When Allagash founder Rob Tod returned from a trip to Belgium, he came up with the idea to build a coolship to see if he could respectfully and traditionally brew the style in Portland, ME.
+In many ways, we have Allagash to thank for pioneering the style here in America.
+Back in 2007, no one in the U.S. made lambic-style beers.
+When Allagash Founder Rob Tod returned from a trip to Belgium, he came up with the idea to build a coolship to see if he could respectfully and traditionally brew the style in Portland, ME.

 “Conventional wisdom at the time was that you couldn’t make these beers unless in the magical radius of Zenne around Brussels,” shares Perkins.

-While the experiment was a huge success, Perkins says that Allagash made the conscious decision to name their line of beers Coolship, refraining from using the term “lambic” because they felt strongly that Belgian lambic brewers, who have championed the style, deserve the right to call it lambic while no one else should.
+A huge success, the experiment spurred Perkins and Allagash to name their line of beers Coolship, refraining from using the term “lambic” because they felt strongly that Belgian lambic brewers, who have championed the style, deserve the right to call it lambic while no one else should.

-Similarly at Primitive, Lisa and Brandon Boldt follow the steps outlined in the Méthode Traditionnelle, but avoid using the term lambic.
-Instead, they designate their beers “American Spontaneous Beer”.
-“We would love to call it lambic, but we’re not in Brussels and we feel that is a very important distinction,” says Lisa.
+“We would love to call it lambic, but we’re not in Brussels, and we feel that is a very important distinction,” says Lisa.
 “It’s respect for Belgian lambic tradition.
-Lambic has been around for so long and is so entrenched in Belgian culture.
+Lambic has been around for so long, entrenched in Belgian culture.
 It’s more than just a drink.”

-At Cascade they avoid using the language “lambic” when describing their beer, opting instead for their own designation: Northwest Sour Ale.
-Especially since the brewery does not use spontaneous fermentation when brewing their sours, Martin says it was very important for him not to call the style lambic.
+At Cascade, they avoid using “lambic” when describing their beer, opting instead for their own designation: Northwest Sour Ale.
+Especially since the brewery does not use spontaneous fermentation when brewing their sours, Martin says it was imperative for him not to call the style lambic.

-Regardless of the debate around designation, what most brewers — Belgian and American — can agree on are the balanced yet complex flavors that make lambics truly special.
+Regardless of the debate around designation, most brewers—Belgian and American—can agree on the balanced yet complex flavors that make lambics truly special.

 What Do Lambics Taste Like?

-“It’s complex just like everything else about this beer,” says Perkins.
-“You’ll get different flavors at different times of aging, so an eight-to-12-month-old lambic can taste like a rough around the edges hefeweizen while a two-to-three-year-old lambic starts to develop more tartness and you get that barnyard funk, horse blanket, but also some nice fruity components.”
+“It’s complex, just like everything else about this beer,” says Perkins.
+“You’ll get different flavors at different times of aging, so an eight- to twelve-month-old lambic can taste like a rough-around-the-edges hefeweizen while a two- to three-year-old lambic starts to develop more tartness, and you get that barnyard funk, horse blanket, but also some nice fruity components.”

 Where Can I Find a Good Lambic?

-Whether you’re completely new to the category or have dipped your toes in the microflora-filled coolship, you’re most likely looking for a few lambics to actually try yourself.
+Whether you’re entirely new to the category or dipped your toes in the microflora-filled coolship, you’re most likely looking for a few lambics to try yourself.
 (Especially if you’ve read this whole article!)

 Traditional Belgian Lambic